dnoguerol-goog/article-generator/README.md

 #### Requirements
 - A GKE cluster that has [Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/install) installed and [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
 - A command-line with `kubectl` configured to talk to the cluster.
-- A GCP IAM service account that has the TODO appropriate roles.
+- A GCP IAM service account that has the appropriate roles (TODO: define).

 #### Steps
 1. Create a new namespace for the services: